yukihito-jokyu/postman-mcp-server/docs/api/summaries/README.md

 **Using Cline 2.2.2 and Continue 0.9.246**

+Building out the Postman API functionality within the MCP server tools follows this general order of operations:

+1. Split Postman API OpenAPI 3 definition into individual yaml files.
+2. Peruse the individual yaml files to produce summary markdown documents.
+3. Use the summary markdown documents to first implement the MCP server tools and later to cross-check against the implementation.
+4. Using MCP documentation, ensure the MCP server tools are correctly implemented.

+The OoO is not strictly linear and the processes involved are iterative.
+The goal is to continually add and correct details each time we review.
+The process is more additive and augmentative early on; later on it becomes more about cross-checking, correcting, and reducing.
+The goal is to keep files concise and focused.

+Some version of this process can be repeated to implement changes to the Postman API spec.
+The same can be done for the MCP server tools implementation.

 ### Utilizing MCP Server Tools

 #### List Workspaces

 ```prompt
 Use Postman tools to list our workspaces.
 ```